MoseleyBioinformaticsLab/SAGA_optimize/doc/tutorial.rst

                                     alpha=1, direction=-1, energyCalculation=energyCalculation, crossoverRate=0.5, mutationRate=3,
                                     annealMutationRate=1, populationSize=20)

-Or we can create SAGA instance first, and then add the ElementDescirption instances.
+Or we can create a SAGA instance first, and then add the ElementDescirption instances.

    .. code:: Python